 - Send fewer hits.
 You can do this several ways.
 You can, for example, set a sample rate for your data collection or remove any extra tracking calls, like Event tracking, you've added to your basic implementation.
 Visit our Developer Guides to learn how to set a sample rate or remove extra tracking calls from the library you're using.

 Data processing latency

 Processing latency is 24-48 hours.
-Standard accounts that send more than 200,000 visits per day to Google Analytics will result in the reports being refreshed only once a day.
+Standard accounts that send more than 200,000 sessions per day to Google Analytics will result in the reports being refreshed only once a day.
 This can delay updates to reports and metrics for up to two days.
-To restore intra-day processing, reduce the number of visits you send to < 200,000 per day.
+To restore intra-day processing, reduce the number of sessions you send to < 200,000 per day.
 For Premium accounts, this limit is extended to 2 billion hits per month.